LokeshSiddi/Smart-Health-AI-Platform/README.md

 ✨ Overview
 ----------

-The **Smart Health AI Platform** is an intelligent system designed for the modern health-conscious individual.
+The **Smart Fit AI** is an intelligent system designed for the modern health-conscious individual.
 It seamlessly collects vital metrics from smartwatches, processes this data through a robust, event-driven architecture, and leverages the power of the **Gemini 2.0 Flash API** to deliver actionable, real-time health advice.

 From personalized diet plans to critical safety alerts based on your vitals, our platform acts as your personal health companion.